sagydr/env0-approval-policies/README.md

 # approval-policies

-A collection of demo custom approval policies flows supported by env0
+A collection of demo custom approval policies flows supported by env0. learn more in our [docs](https://docs.env0.com/docs/approval-policies)